hudsonbrendon/cookiecutter-fastapi-template/{{cookiecutter.project_slug}}/README.md

 ```

-If you want to run the tests directly in the vscode interface, in your .env, set the variable **POSTGRES_SERVER** with the value _localhost_
+If you want to run the tests directly in the vscode interface, in your .env, set the variable **SERVIDOR_POSTGRES** with the value _localhost_

 This way, with the virtual environment activated, it is also possible to run the tests directly in the terminal with the command: